(CNN) — Everything's a competition these days -- and that includes the "relaxing" world of cocktails.

-To mark the occasion, we've found 12 weird and wonderful cocktails worth seeking out around the world.
+In honor of their yearly efforts, we raise a glass to the effort with 12 weird and wonderful cocktails worth seeking out around the world:

 There are apparently only two Cointreau Caviar Spherification Kits in Australia, and the Rabbit Hole Bar has one of them.